corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions/ledger-extensions-api-reference.md

 Package: com.r3.corda.ledger.utxo.identifiable

-The identifiable API provides the component model for designing identifiable states and contracts.
+The Identifiable API provides the component model for designing identifiable states and contracts.
 Identifiable states represent states that have a unique identifier that is guaranteed unique at the network level.
 Identifiable states are designed to evolve over time, where unique identifiers can be used to resolve the history of the identifiable state.

 ### Designing Identifiable States